SharePoint

 5. Practise Food Safety.png

 Proper food handling and cooking can reduce the risk of infection by harmful microorganisms.
-The risk of foodborne illnesses can be mitigated by ensuring good hand hygiene, washing fruits and vegetables thoroughly before cooking, and cooking food thoroughly to eliminate harmful bacteria.
+The risk of foodborne illnesses can be mitigated by ensuring good hand hygiene, washing fruits and vegetables thoroughly before cooking or consuming, and cooking food thoroughly to eliminate harmful bacteria.

 Learn more about food safety from the Singapore Food Agency's website.